s183910/MLOps_project/README.md

 If we consider it a viable option, will also look for a data set with 3D hand landmarks coordinates and matching hand gestures.
 If no data sets are available, we can create our own, or attempt to convert existing images from the data set to hand landmarks using MediaPipe.

 ## Deep learning models
-Due to the time limitations on the project, we make use of pre-trained models.
+Due to the time limitations on the project, we make use of pre-trained models and do transfer learning.
 The Deep Learning model used for image classification will be a pre-trained ResNet50 model, imported using PyTorch.
 If we manage to work with hand landmarks instead of images with the help of 'MediaPipe Hand', it will likely be possible to get good performance with a low complexity model like a Random Forest (RF), considering the low dimensionality of the data (21 landmarks x 3 coordinates).